brettmillerb/brettmillerb.github.io/_posts/2019-07-16-Get-DistinguishedName-From-CanonicalName.md

 Playing with regex on some unfamiliar patterns on a semi-regular basis has taught me loads and I love tackling problems with it now.
 This has saved me a tonne of work in areas.
 Don't be afraid to start learning it, it looks scary at first but the more you do something, the easier it becoems.

-I'd be interested to see how other people tackle this or similar problems. 🙂
+I'd be interested to see how other people tackle this or similar problems or just get stuck into learning something by doing. 🙂